Muhammed-Aslam-n/VinShop/README.md

 You can directly take the application by running the command flutter build apk android-arm,android-arm64,android-x64 -- split-per-abi
 .apk file will be generated and can be easily installed.

+**If you're getting error while running in iOS, Add the GoogleService-info.plist again from XCode.
+Since I don not possess one, I couldn't test it properly.**

 ## Getting Started